-Today, I’d like to share my National Guard Experience with you.
-I served in the Maryland Army National Guard from 2005 to 2011.
-During my time in the National Guard, I served in the following duty positions.
+Today, I’d like to share my experience serving in the Maryland Army National Guard from 2005 to 2011.

 - G4 Plans Officer